PennyLaneAI/pennylane/doc/intro_pl.rst

-The main job of PennyLane is to manage the computation or estimation of gradients of adaptable quantum circuits, so called *variational circuits*, on quantum devices, and to make them accessible for the classical interface.
+The main job of PennyLane is to manage the computation or estimation of gradients of adaptable quantum circuits, so called *variational circuits*, on quantum devices, and to make them accessible to the classical interface.
 The classical interface uses the gradient information to automatically differentiate through the computation - an essential process in optimization and machine learning.

 Learn more
 ----------

-In the following you can learn more about quantum circuits, interfaces and plugins to external quantum devices in PennyLane:
+You can learn more about quantum circuits, interfaces and plugins to external quantum devices in PennyLane:

 1. The section on :ref:`Variational Circuits <intro_vcircuits>` shows you how PennyLane unifies and simplifies the process of programming quantum circuits with trainable parameters.

-2. The section on :ref:`Interfaces <intro_interfaces>` introduces you to how PennyLane is used with the different classical interfaces for hybrid optimization.
+2. The section on :ref:`Interfaces <intro_interfaces>` introduces you to how PennyLane is used with the different classical interfaces to optimize quantum circuits or hybrid computations.

-3. The section on :ref:`Plugins <intro_plugins>` gives you an overview of PennyLane's plugin ecosystem, and teaches you how to write a new plugin for a quantum device.
+3. The section on :ref:`Plugins <plugins>` gives you an overview of PennyLane's plugin ecosystem, and teaches you how to write a new plugin for a quantum device.